Harpaavan-S/my-personal-website/README.md

 2. If you would like to run it from your computer, you can host the `index.html` file in your default browser to see the changes.
 You can also install any extensions in your editor to help you preview the site live as you make changes.
 I used these while editing my code.

 3. Now you are free to edit the file and custom it the site if you would like.
-There is a JS file, but it is empty, as I plan to use JS later to upgrade this site.
-For now I have nothing in it, but you are free to edit it and add your own JS into the website.
 Please credit this template should you use it.

 ## AI Usage